-In 2020, we enrolled two additional patients (005 and 006) and initiated their treatment protocols, but both subsequently withdrew from the trial for personal reasons.
-Patient 005 had their surgical resection with catheter insertion, had successfully completed leukapheresis and DRI manufacturing and had begun the standard-of-care radiation and concurrent chemotherapy.
+We enrolled two additional patients (005 and 006) and initiated their treatment protocols, but both subsequently withdrew from the trial for personal reasons.
+Patient 005 had their surgical resection with catheter insertion, had completed leukapheresis and DRI manufacturing and had begun the standard-of-care radiation and concurrent chemotherapy.
 During this phase of standard-of-care therapy, patient 005 experienced seizures which led to hospitalization and did not have any local family support due to COVID-19.
 In late December 2020, patient 005 made the personal decision to discontinue treatment and move on to hospice care.
-Patient 005 did not receive an infusion of INB-200 and died on day 142 or 4.7 months due to progression of disease.
+Patient 005 did not receive an infusion of INB-200 and died on day 142 due to progression of disease.
 Treatment for patient 006 included surgical resection with catheter insertion.
 Prior to apheresis, patient 006 withdrew consent for personal reasons and chose to discontinue participation in the trial but is being monitored for overall survival.